Latvia is an environmentally beautiful country, with 44% of the country being forested.

 LATVIA ADOPTION PROGRAM

 All Blessings International is now working with the country of Latvia to process adoptions.
 Latvia, which borders Russia and the Baltic Sea, is a beautiful country, rich with history and traditions.
-This is a pilot program for ABI and those families looking to adopt from Latvia must be flexible and have a positive attitude when unexpected changes and difficulties occur, as this is a new endeavor, and the ABI staff will be learning the timing and process.
+The Latvia adoption program is a pilot program for ABI and those families looking to adopt from Latvia must be flexible and have a positive attitude when unexpected changes and difficulties occur, as this is a new endeavor, and the ABI staff will be learning the timing and process.
 Latvia is a signatory to the Hague Treaty for Inter-country Adoptions, meaning that a very high standard of ethics and supervision is applied to all adoptions.
 Please contact ABI before choosing a home study agency.

 Adoptive Parent Qualifications